elidickinson/shot-power-scraper/docs/multi.md

 (multi-har)=
 ## Recording to an HTTP Archive

-Similar to the {ref}`shot-scraper har command<har>`, `shot-scraper multi` can optionally record HTTP Archive files of the requests made during a session.
+Similar to the {ref}`shot-power-scraper har command<har>`, `shot-power-scraper multi` can optionally record HTTP Archive files of the requests made during a session.

 Add the `--har` flag to record all requests and responses to a `trace.har` JSON file, or `--har-zip` for a `trace.har.zip` file.
 Use `--har-file filename.har` to provide a path to a custom filename - this will be recorded as JSON or zip depending on the file extension.